-And things are not likely to change in 2017: in January, the Winter Sales and Fashion Week draw fashionistas from around the world.
+And things are not likely to change in 2017: in June, the Summer Sales and Fashion Week draw fashionistas from around the world.
 Although catwalk shows are reserved for professionals, the show is also in the street and there are lots of good reasons to get into the shops!

 Don’t miss out on some of the best shopping spots in the city: the legendary department stores on Boulevard Haussmann, the famous Avenue des Champs-Élysées, and the luxurious Avenue Montaigne and Rue du Faubourg-Saint-Honoré.
 For 'made in France' brands, head to the Marais, Saint-Germain-des-Prés or Abbesses districts.